HEGSRR/OR-Replicability-in-Geography-Survey/readme.md

-# Replicability in Geography: A Survey of Researchers
+# A Survey of Reproducibility in Geographic Research

 ## Abstract